schilkp/schilkp.github.io/content/projects/RadarBud/index.md

 {{ centered_img(src="soli_gestures.jpeg", desc="The set of gestures, as defined by [Wang et al](https://dl.acm.org/doi/10.1145/2984511.2984565).
 Figure taken from [Wang et al.](https://dl.acm.org/doi/10.1145/2984511.2984565)", width="90%") }}

-The RadarBud is capable of classifying within the set of 11 gesture, as defined by [Wang et al.](https://dl.acm.org/doi/10.1145/2984511.2984565) and pictured above.
+The RadarBud is capable of classifying within the set of 11 gestures, as defined by [Wang et al.](https://dl.acm.org/doi/10.1145/2984511.2984565) and pictured above.
 The dataset that was acquired for this project with these gestures is available [here](https://www.research-collection.ethz.ch/handle/20.500.11850/672242).

 {{ gallery() }}